 You should not have to pay out of pocket for justice.
 Avoid attorneys that charge an hourly rate if you can and instead look for those who will work pro bono or for a contingency fee.
 A contingency fee means that if you are filing for damages, your attorney will take a percentage of whatever you recover.
 Because of the national attention that is now being drawn to Title IX cases, there are many attorneys willing to take on cases pro bono.
 Contacting local law schools can also be helpful, especially if they have a law school clinic.

 4. Don’t be afraid to get several legal opinions.

 If you don’t feel comfortable with an attorney, keep looking!
 The initial intake meeting with an attorney should be free of charge so do not be afraid to “shop around.”
 Your attorney will be your advocate.
 You should feel comfortable with your attorney.
 If you do not, trust your gut and keep looking.
-Make sure that your attorney (and his or her firm) has no conflict of interest that could hinder your case.
-Have your attorney propose a timeline so that you can hold him or her to it and not allow your attorney to delay your case.
+Make sure that your attorney (and their firm) has no conflict of interest that could hinder your case.
+Have your attorney propose a timeline so that you can hold them to it and not allow your attorney to delay your case.
 Some suits have statutes of limitations so prompt action may be needed to preserve your rights.